prishapuri/202530DayMapChallenge/readme.md

 ## Before you code: building your archive (the hardest part)

-The code is easy.
-The archive is not.
+The code is pretty simple.
+Building your archive is some work!

 ### 1. Save your work regularly